In Vitro Parkinson’s Disease Models and Assays

 Animal Models of Parkinson’s Disease

 We offer a comprehensive and translatable modeling platform of chemically and biologically induced and genetic models to study mechanism of action and efficacy of novel PD therapies.
-The portfolio of animal models for Parkinson’s disease includes validated and established chemically induced and genetic models.
+The portfolio of in vivo animal models for Parkinson’s disease includes validated and established chemically induced and genetic models.

 In Vivo Animal Models, Biomarkers, and Tools